Skip to content

 HAE emergency contacts

 Think about who should be contacted when an HAE attack occurs.
 If you are a parent of a child with HAE, you may want to address situations when your child is in school or at home with a sitter.
-A working adult may consider a trusted coworker or someone from HR.
+A working adult may consider a trusted coworker or someone from human resources.
 In both cases, think about who your backup contacts should be.

 This section of your HAE action plan should include the names and phone numbers of your HAE specialist, other doctors such as your primary physician, and at least one caregiver, family member, or a reliable friend who can help you in an emergency.
 Before adding their name, check that they are comfortable being on the list.